alvaroalea/QL_Trump2_clone/README.md

 https://ohwr.org/cern_ohl_s_v2.txt

-Available in the market in 4 ways, 0K, 256Kb, 512Kb, 768Kb and Treo (256Kb aditional).
+Available in the market in 4 ways, 0K, 256Kb, 512Kb, 768Kb and Treo/ACE (256Kb aditional).

 Only 0Kb has been tested.

-Gal U1, source code included, only one need for 0K version.
+Check the readme in the GAL folder, up to now, I only be able to make it work without RAM.

 # Technical Info